RIKEN-RCCS/lens3/v2/doc/admin-guide.md

 # Lenticularis-S3 Administration Guide

-## Administration Command (lens3-admin)
+## Administration Command (lenticularis-admin)

-The "lens3-admin" command is used to modify keyval-db entries.
-It is installed in "~lens3/go/bin".
+The "lenticularis-admin" command is used to modify keyval-db entries.
+It is installed in "/usr/local/bin".
 The command should typically be run on the same host of Lens3 services.
 Note that it does not mutex accesses with Registrar, and moreover, modifications can make the contents in the keyval-db inconsistent.

-It will print the list of sub-commands by running "lens3-admin -c conf.json".
+It will print the list of sub-commands by running "lenticularis-admin -c lens3.conf".

 ```
-lens3$ lens3-admin -c conf.json
+lens3$ lenticularis-admin -c lens3.conf
 Or,
-lens3$ lens3-admin -c conf.json help
+lens3$ lenticularis-admin -c lens3.conf help
 ```

 ### User and Pool Mangement

-"lens3-admin" is used to list users or pools.
+"lenticularis-admin" is used to list users or pools.

 ```
-lens3$ lens3-admin -c conf.json show-user
+lens3$ lenticularis-admin -c lens3.conf show-user
-lens3$ lens3-admin -c conf.json show-pool
+lens3$ lenticularis-admin -c lens3.conf show-pool
 ```

 It can disable users or pools.

 ```
-lens3$ lens3-admin -c conf.json stop-user true UID
+lens3$ lenticularis-admin -c lens3.conf stop-user true UID
-lens3$ lens3-admin -c conf.json stop-pool true POOL-NAME
+lens3$ lenticularis-admin -c lens3.conf stop-pool true POOL-NAME
 ```

 ### User Registration

-"lens3-admin" is used to register users.
+"lenticularis-admin" is used to register users.
 Registering users is necessary when the configuration is "user_approval=block".

 The user list can be modified by loading a CSV-file.
 Loading a CSV-file is incremental, that is, it does not reset the whole data.

 ```
-lens3$ lens3-admin -c conf.json load-user USER-LIST.csv
+lens3$ lenticularis-admin -c lens3.conf load-user USER-LIST.csv
-lens3$ lens3-admin -c conf.json dump-user > USER-LIST.csv
+lens3$ lenticularis-admin -c lens3.conf dump-user > USER-LIST.csv
 ```

 A CSV-file consists of lines of {ADD, MODIFY, DELETE, ENABLE,